Universiteit Leiden

 Acquired skills and competence

-With a Leiden degree in Astronomy you obtain an impressive skill set leading you to a top-level job quickly after graduation (see Beste Banen 2016).
-As a strong communicator and collaborator you can easily operate in an international setting.
-You have acquired extensive astronomical research experience and highly advanced analytical and problem solving skills.
-Their helicopter view and ability to prioritise enable astronomers to successfully engage in large multidisciplinary projects.
+With a Leiden degree in Astronomy you obtain an impressive skill set leading you to a top-level job quickly after graduation.
+As a strong communicator and collaborator, you can easily operate in an international setting.
+You have acquired extensive astronomical research experience and highly advanced analytical, data science and problem-solving skills.
+With your helicopter view and ability to prioritize, you are well-equipped to successfully contribute to large multidisciplinary projects where both scientific insight and data-driven approaches are essential.

 Career